7. MONEY, TIPS

 Q. Can I arrive at the hotel prior to the start date or stay after the tour ends?

 A. Yes, you can!
-Let us know if you’d like us to book additional nights for you or you can search on your own as there are many places to stay in Spokane.
+Contact our client liaison for information on which hotel to book your early arrival or you can search on your own as there are many places to stay in Spokane.

 Q. If I drive, what do I do with my car while we’re biking?